eunrcn/tp/docs/UserGuide.md

 **Example 2:**

-This example represents an application for a Junior Animator Internship position at Pixar.
+- This example represents an application for a Junior Animator Internship position at Pixar.
-The tag t/O indicates that an offer has been received from the company.
+- The tag t/O indicates that an **offer has been received** from the company.
-All required parameters are provided, including contact information, job details, internship duration, and salary.
-Optional parameters such as the address, interview date, and notes are omitted, demonstrating that their absence does not impact the completeness of this command.
+- Optional parameters such as the address, interview date, and notes are omitted, demonstrating that their absence does not impact the completeness of this command.

+We have provided the command below with only the necessary parameters provided, excluding the optional parameters :

 `add c/Pixar p/98765432 e/Pixar@example.com t/O jd/Junior Animator intern id/3 months s/1000`

-Expected Outcome
+**Expected Outcome**

 ![add command example 2](images/UserGuide/addCommandExample2.png)

-**More examples:**
+**More examples for you to try out:**
-- `add c/Grab p/66550000 e/careers@grab.com a/6 Temasek Boulevard t/I jd/Software Developer Intern d/12-04-2024 0900 id/6 months s/1500 n/Grab offers various services like ride-sharing, food delivery and etc. For this interview, I need to revise topics like : Data structures, complexities and algorithms`
+- `add c/Grab p/66550000 e/careers@grab.com a/6 Temasek Boulevard t/I jd/Software Developer Intern d/12-06-2024 0900 id/6 months s/1500 n/Grab offers various services like ride-sharing, food delivery and etc.`

-- `add c/DBS Bank p/12345678 e/careers@dbs-bank-online.com a/321 Media Lane, Singapore 238163 t/OA jd/Creative Design Intern d/14-04-2024 0900 id/3 months s/1000 n/DBS Bank offer a wide range of banking services, including retail banking, corporate banking, and investment banking.
-Familiarize yourself with the banking industry and current trends in finance and technology.
-Showcase your understanding of financial concepts and your ability to apply them in real-world scenarios.`

-- `add c/Happy Burger p/98765432 e/HappyBurger@example.com a/311, Clementi Ave 2, #02-25 t/R jd/Software Developer intern d/03-05-2024 1200 id/3 months s/1000`
+- `add c/Happy Burger p/98765432 e/HappyBurger@example.com a/311, Clementi Ave 2, #02-25 t/NR jd/Software Developer intern id/3 months s/1000`

-- `add c/A STAR  p/12345678 e/info@astar-research.org a/456 Science Street, Singapore 117543 t/NR jd/Research Assistant Intern id/6 months s/1200 n/A*STAR is a leading research agency in Singapore, dedicated to advancing science and technology.
-They conduct research across various fields, including biomedical sciences, physical sciences, and engineering.
-Be prepared to discuss your research experience, methodologies, and any publications or projects you've worked on.`
+- `add c/DBS Bank p/12345678 e/areers@dbs-bank-online.com a/321 Media Lane, Singapore 238163 t/NR jd/Creative Design Intern id/3 months s/1000`

 <div style="page-break-after: always;"></div>

 ### Deleting a contact : `delete`

-Deletes a internship application contact by index from InternHub.
+Deletes an internship company contact by index from InternHub.

 <box>